AADR Logo

 RESCUE #: 2024-05-19-02

-BIO: Mikey was surrendered by his owner in South Carolina through no fault of his own.
+Mikey was surrendered by his owner in South Carolina through no fault of his own.
 Mikey is a wonderful dog!
-He's almost perfect, except he gets anxious if left alone, so he'll do best with another small adult dog to keep him company.
+He's almost perfect, except he gets very anxious if left alone.
+He is also extremely guarded when he first meets strangers.
+He is definitely the dog they had in mind when they developed the 3-3-3 rule (3 days to decompress, 3 weeks to learn your routine, 3 months to feel at home).
+As a matter of fact, it was almost ten days before he let his foster dad pick him up!
+Now that he has become comfortable in his new environment, he is a fantastic little dog.
+He gets along with all other dogs, male or female.
+He likes the companionship of other dogs and people that he has come to trust, so he'll do best with another small adult dog to keep him company.
 His ideal home is one where his owners are retired and home most of the time.
+A person who works at home would be wonderful.

 ============== Information for All Dogs/Adopters ==============